Acupuncture for Back Pain: Your Step-by-Step Treatment Guide

 Lower back pain treatment points

-The most powerful combinations for lower back pain treatment include BL23-GV3, BL40-GV4, and BL23-BL25.
-Point BL40 is often called the “command point” for the lower back, effectively increasing circulation in the area.
-Yaotongdian, located in the depression between finger bones, provides relief specifically for acute lumbar pain.
+The most powerful combinations we use for lower back pain include BL23-GV3, BL40-GV4, and BL23-BL25.
+Point BL40, tucked behind the knee, is often called the "command point" for the lower back because it does such a good job of boosting circulation in the area.
+For sharp, acute lumbar pain, we also use Yaotongdian, a point located in the depression between the finger bones on the back of the hand.

 Upper back pain requires different approaches